 Fionna Kopp, grade 6, of Boulder, CO for her project Sugar Tasting for Yeast.

-president of Society for Science & the Public, said, "The skills acquired by students through participation in hands-on scientific and engineering research will help prepare them not only for further education, but for future careers.
-SSP is proud to join Broadcom Foundation to inspire and reqard the 2012 Broadcom MASTERS semifinalists for their project-based pursuits."
+Elizabeth Marincola, president of Society for Science & the Public, said, "The skills acquired by students through participation in hands-on scientific and engineering research will help prepare them not only for further education, but for future careers.
+SSP is proud to join Broadcom Foundation to inspire and regard the 2012 Broadcom MASTERS semifinalists for their project-based pursuits."

 Society for Science & the Public (SSP) is one of the oldest nonprofit organizations in the US dedicated to public engagement in science and science education.
 Established in 1921, SSP is a membership organization dedicated to building understanding and appreciation of science and the vital role it plays in human advancement.